 The Mac App Store should launch.
 If it doesn't, click "View in Mac App Store" and then click Get to download the installer.

 3. Write the installer onto another USB drive

 When the installer has finished downloading, it will prompt you to continue the installation.
 But that will regularly install the macOS on top of your current macOS.
-Because our aim is to clean install macOS Monterey, we will only go through the first part: saving the installer image to Applications and will skip the rest of the installation for now.
+Because our aim is to clean install macOS Monterey, we will only go through the first part: saving the installer image to your USB drive and will skip the rest of the installation for now.

 Once you downloaded the macOS Monterey, it should automatically appear in Applications.